Humberger Nav

 ATS software goes through your CV mindful of the keywords mentioned in the job description.
 The flaw in the lack of appropriate keywords in your CV could lead to it being eliminated even though it suits you perfectly for the job.

-• Optimizing Your CV for Scanners: Unfortunately, ATS (Applicant Tracking Systems) does present a few challenges in terms of CV optimisation, including the following strategies.
+• Optimizing Your CV for Scanners: Unfortunately, ATS (Applicant Tracking Systems) does present a few challenges in terms of CV optimization, including the following strategies.

 • Keywords: Extraordinarily paying attention to the job description, picking out keywords and required skills.
 Make sure, however, to put these keywords throughout your CV, yet do not abuse this practice by stuffing keywords (frequent repetition of them).